IFCA-Advanced-Computing/frouros/README.md

   </a>
 </p>

-Frouros is a Python library for drift detection.
+Frouros is a Python library for drift detection in Machine Learning problems.

 ## Drift detection methods